 SAP and Oracle must have been separated at birth!

-This is because we found this exact issue with SAP when they released what was supposedly an announcement to ameliorate the concerns of their customers regarding something called indirect access.
+This is because we found this exact issue with SAP when they released what was supposedly an announcement to ameliorate their customers’ concerns regarding something called indirect access.
 In a nearly identical pattern to that displayed by Oracle regarding audits, SAP pretended in their announcement to soften their position on indirect access, but instead, which served to claim more restrictive indirect access rules on customers.
-Brightwork Research & Analysis covered this topic in detail in the article SAP’s Recycled Indirect Access Damage Control for 2018.
+Brightwork Research & Analysis covered this topic in detail in SAP’s Recycled Indirect Access Damage Control for 2018.

 How SAP Uses Indirect Access for Coerce Purchases

 As a brief interlude, SAP has perhaps unsurprisingly been using indirect access to force cloud purchases, as is covered in the following quotation from the book SAP Nation 2.0.

 “Other customers report “gun to the head” behavior.
 In a spin-off situation, SAP demanded a hefty assignment fee, but offered an alternate multiyear contract on its cloud products, which the customer did not need.
 In another such situation, SAP threatened to invoke its “indirect access” clause (a tactic many customers report)-again, the customer was offered a cloud subscription as an alternative.”

 Oracle also declares that they may change their license agreements at any time.